watson-intu/self-sdk/docs/faqs/agents/agents.md

 * How do you define autonomous vs reactive behaviour of agents?
 How do they work?
   * Sample answer

-* When an agent is added locally, the code to create it is added locally in INTU config file.
+* When an agent is added locally, the code to create it is added locally in Intu config file.
 If an agent is added/configured in the cloud, can the code then reside in the cloud?
 Any changes can then be pushed to the user's machine.
-Surely it is not practical to update the config locally on every single machine that has INTU.
+Surely it is not practical to update the config locally on every single machine that has Intu.
   * Sample answer

 * How would we have local agents talk to agents on the cloud?